vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 to be fixed for particular Oracle's pubkey used in the covenant.

 Because the denominator is fixed, the numerator of the fraction that represents the ratio will solely represent the price.
-We will call it 'price level', and we will denote the 'current price level' as :m:`P_{cur}`.
+We will call it 'price level' and we will denote the 'current price level' as :m:`P_{cur}`.

-The covenant code will need to compare :m:`P_{cur}` to the liquidation target threshold, to allow liquidation to happen only when the current price is below that threshold.
+The covenant code will need to compare :m:`P_{cur}` to the liquidation target threshold to allow liquidation to happen only when the current price is below that threshold.

 The value of 'price level':